-is a science fiction novel by Raymond F. Jones first published in 1952.
+This Island Earth is a Science Fiction novel by Raymond F Jones, first serialized in Thrilling Wonder Stories magazine in 1949 before being published in book form in 1952.
 It involves a group of aliens using Earth as a pawn in an intergalactic war by recruiting Earthlings into a group known as the “Peace Engineers”.
-The better known 1955 film adaptation was one of the first sci-fi films to be made in glorious Technicolor and was critically acclaimed for its special effects and storytelling.
+The better-known 1955 film adaptation, directed by Joseph M. Newman and Jack Arnold, was one of the first sci-fi films to be made in glorious Technicolor and was critically acclaimed for its special effects and storytelling.

 This Island Earth provides examples of:

-Exeter: We're not all masters of our souls, Meecham.
+Exeter: We're not all masters of our souls, Meacham.

 Exeter: I learned it on Earth.

 - Artistic License – Physics: Lots of it.
 Some examples:

 - The laboratory cat is called Neutron "because he's so positive".
 These people are meant to be nuclear physicists and yet they can't tell the difference between a neutron, which has no electric charge, and a positively-charged proton.
 (This could have been dry scientist humor, but it's not quite played that way.)

 - The Earth is surrounded by a "heat barrier" which causes the saucer's hull to glow red-hot, flame and smoke.
 Note this is well after they have left Earth's atmosphere, and only occurs when leaving Earth.